Pride Month 2021

 This is a difficult question to answer because I do think that ACT UP utterly changed the conception of queer people, but I think that “our modern understanding of the LGBTQ+ community” is largely an assimilationist construction that stands in opposition to ACT UP’s militancy.

-Let me quote Ann Northrop on the subject of the change in straight people’s attitude toward gay people: “my favorite story, actually, is from Gabriel Rotello who, several days after [Stop the Church], talked to his mother in suburban Danbury, Connecticut, who said to him, “You know, my friends and I have been talking about this,” – as was the whole world, at that point – “and we’ve decided that before this demonstration, we thought gay people were sort of weak and wimpy.
+Let me quote Ann Northrop on the subject of the change in straight people’s attitude toward gay people: “my favourite story, actually, is from Gabriel Rotello who, several days after [Stop the Church], talked to his mother in suburban Danbury, Connecticut, who said to him, “You know, my friends and I have been talking about this,” – as was the whole world, at that point – “and we’ve decided that before this demonstration, we thought gay people were sort of weak and wimpy.
 But now, we think gay people are strong and angry.”

 But after the urgency of the AIDS crisis began to fade, the assimilationist wing of the gay/lesbian movement came into ascendancy and the focus shifted from AIDS and sexual liberation to the needs of the comfortably middle-class – same-sex marriage and gays in the military, in particular.
 I came out into Gay Liberation with the notion that we were going to change the world and free everybody’s sexuality, but the movement has devolved into a desexualized, we’re-just-like-you, amiable sort of consumerist, adaptive conformity.
 I think that one reason the term LGBT and it’s derivatives have achieved widespread acceptance is that it’s just initials and non-threatening and allows people to ignore the disturbing thoughts of messy sexuality and the radical threats to gender norms inherent in queerness.

 Can you tell me a little bit about United in Anger: A History of ACT UP, how did this film come about?